janKekanSan/jankekansan.github.io/pages/sona/o.md

 #### taso modifier

-[taso]{.tokipona} is a modifier the rest of the time, but only as the _last_ modifier of a phrase, affecting the entire phrase.
+[taso]{.tokipona} is a modifier the rest of the time, but usually as the _last_ modifier of a phrase, affecting the entire phrase.
 Consider these examples:

 <details><summary> [kute taso li pona e sona sina ]{.tokipona} </summary>